-Switching Behavior Options in SAM Parameters in ASCII File Package is automatically halted and restarted on its primary node if the primary node is available and the package is running on a non-primary node. • Failback policy set to Automatic. • FAILBACK_POLICY set to AUTOMATIC.
-If desired, package must be manually returned to its primary node if it is running on a non-primary node.
+Switching Behavior Options in Serviceguard Manager Parameters in ASCII File If desired, package must be manually returned to its primary node if it is running on a non-primary node.
 Failback policy set to Manual.
 (Default) Failover policy set to Configured Node.
 (Default) FAILBACK_POLICY set to MANUAL.
 (Default) FAILOVER_POLICY set to CONFIGURED_NODE.
 (Default) All packages switch following a TOC (Transfer of Control, an immediate halt without a graceful shutdown) on the node when a specific service fails.
 An attempt is first made to reboot the system prior to the TOC.
 Halt scripts are not run.
 Service Failfast set to Enabled for a specific service Automatic Switching set to Enabled for all packages.
 SERVICE_FAIL_FAST_ENABLED set to YES for a specific service.
 AUTO_RUN set to YES for all packages.
 All packages switch following a TOC on the node when any service fails.
 An attempt is first made to reboot the system prior to the TOC.
 Service Failfast set to Enabled for all services.
 Automatic Switching set to Enabled for all packages.
 SERVICE_FAIL_FAST_ENABLED set to YES for all services.
 AUTO_RUN set to YES for all packages.